janghana/SynDiff-Medical-Image-Translation/README.md

 - **SynDiff Model**: This study introduces SynDiff, an adversarial diffusion model tailored for medical image synthesis.
 SynDiff uses conditional diffusion to produce the desired target image, offering efficiency with a larger step size.
 It integrates both diffusive and non-diffusive processes and has been extensively tested on multi-contrast MRI-CT translations.

-- **Focus on Bile Duct Tissue**: Demonstrating SynDiff's efficacy, the model aims to enhance the visibility of the bile duct in CT scans by leveraging MRI data.

 <!-- ## Usage

 [Placeholder for usage instructions, installation guidelines, and code examples]